 Signed on behalf of the Board of Directors in accordance with a resolution of the Directors:

+Signed on Senation the Board of Briedlois in decondance with a resolution of the Briedlois.

-Tan Sri Datuk (Dr.) Rafiah Binti Salim Director
+Tan Sri Datuk (Dr.) Rafiah Binti Salim

+Director

-Peter Ho Kok Wai Director
+Peter Ho Kok Wai

+Director